 Example 4 – PTLG cancels one of its three, 60 contract buy Orders and then enters a market Order to buy 60 contracts.

 The Order is accepted and executed at the best market price or prices.

+Master Group Pre Trade Check Example